seismology-RUB/PyLoT/docs/gui.md

 * Every event should be in it's own folder with the following naming scheme for the folders:
    ``e[id].[doy].[yy]``, where ``[id]`` is a four-digit numerical id increasing from 0001, ``[doy]`` the three digit day of year and ``[yy]`` the last two digits of the year of the event.
 This structure has to be created by the user of PyLoT manually.
 * These folders should contain the seismic data for their event as ``.mseed`` or other supported filetype TODO: LINK HERE
 * All automatic and manual picks should be in an ``.xml`` file in their event folder.
 PyLoT saves picks in this file.
 This file does not have to be added manually unless there are picks to be imported.
 The format used to save picks is QUAKEML.
+Picks are saved in a file with the same filename as the event folder with ``PyLoT_`` prepended.
 * The file ``notes.txt`` is used for saving analysts comments.
 Everything saved here will be displayed in the 'Notes' column of the eventlist.

 ### Adding events to project